japila-books/spark-sql-internals/docs/spark-sql-ExternalCatalog.md

 `alterTableStats`...FIXME

-NOTE: `alterTableStats` is used exclusively when `SessionCatalog` is requested for link:spark-sql-SessionCatalog.adoc#alterTableStats[altering the statistics of a table in a metastore] (that can happen when any logical command is executed that could change the table statistics).
+NOTE: `alterTableStats` is used exclusively when `SessionCatalog` is requested for spark-sql-SessionCatalog.md#alterTableStats[altering the statistics of a table in a metastore] (that can happen when any logical command is executed that could change the table statistics).

 === [[alterTable]] Altering Table -- `alterTable` Method